2600hz/docs-user-guides/doc/numbers/overview.md

 ## Purchasing Company Conference Numbers

-1. Switch to the SmartPBX application and select the `Main Number` tab.
+1. Switch to the SmartPBX application and select the `Main Number` tab
 ![SmartPBX](smartpbx/main-conference/step-1.png)

 2. Expand the `Main Conference Number`, then click the `Buy Numbers`
 ![SmartPBX conference number list](smartpbx/main-conference/step-2.png)

-3. Select `Local` or `Toll-free` and follow the same steps as indicated above to complete the purchase.
+3. Select `Local` or `Toll-free` and follow the same steps as indicated above to complete the purchase
 ![SmartPBX conference phone number type selection](smartpbx/main-conference/step-3.png)

 ## Purchasing Company Fax Number

-1. Switch to the SmartPBX application and select the `Main Number` tab.
+1. Switch to the SmartPBX application and select the `Main Number` tab
 ![SmartPBX](smartpbx/main-faxbox/step-1.png)

 2. Expand the `Main Faxbox Number`, then click the `Buy Numbers`
 ![SmartPBX faxbox number list](smartpbx/main-faxbox/step-2.png)

-3. Select `Local` or `Toll-free` and follow the same steps as indicated above to complete the purchase.
+3. Select `Local` or `Toll-free` and follow the same steps as indicated above to complete the purchase
 ![SmartPBX faxbox phone number type selection](smartpbx/main-faxbox/step-3.png)

 ## Setting the Company Emergency Address

-1. Switch to the SmartPBX application and select the `Main Number` tab.
+1. Switch to the SmartPBX application and select the `Main Number` tab
 ![SmartPBX](smartpbx/main-number-features/step-1.png)

 2. Expand the `Main Comany Numbers`, then click the gear icon next to the number and select `e911`